SpenceKonde/ATTinyCore/avr/extras/ATtiny_x4.md

 |       14 |        0x000E  | EE_RDY_vect       | EEPROM Ready                        |
 |       16 |        0x000F  | USI_STR_vect      | USI START                           |
 |       17 |        0x0010  | USI_OVF_vect      | USI Overflow                        |

+## 84 vs 84a - you said "almost" fully interchangible?
+Okay, there is one difference I'm aware of that makes them distinct: The older 861 design has the old, bifurcated calibration curve for the internal oscillator, that is, the speed jumps backwards as you increase the `OSCCAL` register from 127 to 128.
+The "bifurcated" oscillators are also generally less accurate and less stable than ones like the one in the ATtiny84A.
+This is most relevant with Micronucleus using the internal oscillator.
+Since the reliability of USB on VUSB-using parts depends on accuracy of the clock (since USB is picky about timing) the A-version should work better.
+No testing was conducted with non-A parts.